eliasrilegard/botzia/README.md

 - `$ npm install` to install dependencies.
 - Create a `.env` file and your token provided by Discord as `TOKEN=YourToken`.
 - Build the JS code with `$ npm run build`.
-- Run the bot with `$ npm start`
+- Run the bot with `$ npm start`.

 `tsc` is set to run on `watch` mode by default.
 Use `$ npm run build` for a one time build.

 ### Configuration

-Any changes to the database should not be committed.
+Any changes to `.db` files in the database should not be committed.

 You can make sure manually, or use some git commands: